-- Effective for tax years ending on or after September 11, 2001, Illinois has "decoupled" from the federal bonus depreciation legislation.
+- Effective for tax years ending on or after December 31, 2003, the credit for replacement tax paid has been removed from Form IL-1041. - Effective for tax years ending on or after December 31, 2003, net loss deductions may no longer be used as a carryback to offset prior year income.
+The carryforward provision is now limited to 12 years.
+See specific instructions for Part III, Line 1b and Schedule NLD for more information. - Effective for tax years ending on or after September 11, 2001, Illinois has "decoupled" from the federal bonus depreciation legislation.
 Additions and subtractions reversing the effects of federal bonus depreciation are figured on the new Form IL-4562, Special Depreciation.
-See Specific Instructions for Lines 2d and 4f, and Informational Bulletin, FY 2003-02, Illinois Decouples from Federal Law, on our Web site at www.ILtax.com. - Effective for tax years ending on or after December 31, 2001, the Tax Credit for Affordable Housing Donations is a credit equal to 50 percent (.50) of the amount of the donation a taxpayer makes for the development of affordable housing in Illinois. - Effective for tax years beginning on or after January 1, 2003, you may make an election to treat all of your income other than employee compensation as business income.
+See Specific Instructions for Part I, Lines 2d and 4g. - Effective for tax years beginning on or after January 1, 2003, you may make an election to treat all of your income other than employee compensation as business income.
 A new box has been added to Schedule NR, Part I, for the purpose of making this election.